PG Diploma in VLSI Design & ASIC Verification

 INTRODUCTION TO VLSI: Fundamentals of VLSI Design Methodology Verilog data types, Verilog Operators

-GATE LEVEL MODELING: Gate Instantiate Design RTL From logic Diagram, Logic Gate primitive Delay in Gate level Design
+GATE LEVEL MODELING: Gate Instantiate Design RTL from logic Diagram, Logic Gate primitive Delay in Gate-Level Design

 DATA FLOW MODELING: Operators in Data Flow Continuous Assignment (assign statement) Boolean Equations Representation

-Gate-level Abstraction using Data Flow Conditional Assignment (Ternary Operator?
-Procedural continuous Assignment Statement
+Gate-level Abstraction using Data Flow Conditional Assignment (Ternary Operator? 🙂 Procedural Continuous Assignment Statement

 Procedural vs Continuous Assignment Parameterized Data Flow Design Delay Modeling in Data Flow Case Studies / Examples (ALU, Adders, MUX, Encoders)

-BEHAVIORAL MODELING: Structured procedural Statement: Always Statement, Procedural Statement Blocking Statement, Non-Blocking statement Timing Control Statement: Delay based timing control; Event Based timing control
+BEHAVIORAL MODELING: Structured procedural Statement: Always Statement, Procedural Statement Blocking Statement, Non-Blocking Statement Timing Control Statement: Delay-based timing control; Event-based timing control

-Conditional Statement: If else statement, case statement: casex, casez Loop: While, do while, for, for each, forever, repeat.
-Block statement; Sequential block, Parallel Block
+Conditional Statement: If-else statement, case statement: casex, casez Loop: While, do while, for, for each, forever, repeat.
+Block statement, Sequential block, Parallel Block

 On-Chip Protocols Design – 20 hrs. – 5 Days – 1 weeks

-AXI4 (Advanced extensible Interface 4) protocol
+SPI (Serial Peripheral Interface) protocol AMBA Architecture Introduction AXI4 (Advanced extensible Interface 4) protocol

 FPGA Programming – 40 hrs. – 10 Days – 2 weeks